Your Trusted Funeral Director in Dil’s Funeral Services

 Coping Mechanisms

 Given the emotional demands of your job, how do you ensure you take care of your own mental and emotional well-being?
 Family, friends and hobbies.
 In this industry, because of how rewarding it can be, we can often make it our hobby and early in our career we often will put it first, even over family and friends however, over time, I managed to get better and finding that “work life balance”.
 Maybe it’s an age thing but once that balance is found you find new reserves of energy to give to both.
-It’s not always easy however there is always

 What advice would you give to other Funeral Directors or those considering entering the profession about managing the emotional challenges of the role?
 Share how you are feeling with others, even if they don’t get it.
 Allow your workplace to be your safe place.
 The people we work with will have a better understanding of what you might be going through if it relates to work than what you family or friends may have.
 Use supervision and/or counselling when you feel things are getting the better of you, don’t just “suck it up”.
 Get a life, have interests outside work that you look forward to and that allow you to switch off.
 Realise that the tough moments or the challenging funerals are not the constant and question yourself why things feel that way.
 Also allow yourself to step out of the industry, to have it to come back to.
 Sometimes what is going on in our non-work life can be overwhelming, so we need to look after ourselves and to know that at that particular time we cannot add the challenges that this industry can present us with to what is already difficult.